slevithan/regex-recursion/README.md

 > [!NOTE]
 > Regex flavors vary on whether they offer infinite or fixed-depth recursion.
 For example, recursion in Oniguruma uses a default depth limit of 20.

-Recursive matching is added to a regex via one of the following (the recursion depth limit is provided in place of *`N`*):
+Recursive matching is added to a regex via the following syntax.
+The recursion depth limit is provided in place of *`N`*.

 - `(?R=N)` — Recursively match the entire regex at this position.
 - `\g<name&R=N>` or `\g<number&R=N>` — Recursively match the contents of the group referenced by name or number at this position.
-The `\g` subroutine must be *within* the referenced group.
+The `\g<…>` subroutine must be *within* the referenced group.

+Details:

-Multiple uses of recursion within the same pattern are allowed if they are non-overlapping.
-Named captures and backreferences are supported within recursion, and are independent per depth level.
-So e.g. `match.groups.name` is the value captured by group `name` at the top level of the recursion stack.
+- Multiple uses of recursion within the same pattern are supported if they're non-overlapping.
+- Named captures and backreferences are supported within recursion, and are independent per depth level.
+Given a result named `match`, `match.groups.name` is the value captured by group `name` at the top level of the recursion stack.

 ## 📜 Contents